UCL/TDMS/doc/developers.md

 #### Workflow of a System Test

 The workflow of a particular system test `arc_XX` is:
-- Locally generate the reference inputs using `data/input_generation/WHATISTHESCRIPTNAME.py`.
+- Locally generate the reference inputs using functionality in `data/input_generation/generate_test_data.py`.
     - `arc_XX` fails if its reference input cannot be successfully generated.
-        This indicates a failure in the scripts and/or functions in the `data/input_generation/{bscan,matlab}` directories.
 - Fetch the reference outputs from [Zenodo](https://zenodo.org/record/7440616/files).
 - For each run, named `run_id` in `arc_XX`:
     - Execute the call to `tdms` corresponding to `run_id`.